ivagljiva/AlGDock/gui/web_app/AlGDock/README.md

 ### Setup

+1- Clone this repository to your computer

+2- Download and install Node.js and MongoDB

-1 - Install the npm packages
+3 - Navigate to .../AlgDock/gui/web_app/AlgDock and install the npm packages with the command:

 ```
 npm install
 ```

+4 - Create a new email account to use the application.

-2 - Configure email for nodemailer package (run it from /public/ folder)
+5 - Configure this email for nodemailer package (navigate to the .../AlgDock/gui/web_app/AlgDock/public/ folder) using the commands:

 ```
 cd public
 mailer.sh [accountUserName] [accountPassword] > mailer.js
 ```

-3 - Create /data/db folder for MongoDB use on root (you can create manually on Windows)
+6 - Create /data/db folder, for MongoDB to use, on your root directory (you can create it manually on Windows)

 ```
 #For linux
 sudo mkdir -p /data/db
 ```

-4 - Run the MongoDB server in a terminal
+7 - Run the MongoDB server in a terminal with the command:

 ```
 mongod
 ```

-5 - Run node at this folder
+8 - Open a new terminal and run node at the .../AlgDock/gui/web_app/AlgDock folder with the command:
 ```
 node bin/www
 ```